Detail of a beautifully ornate church tower

 Tip

-The present perfect subjunctive can also be paired with a verb in the present perfect indicative in the main clause.
+The present perfect subjunctive can also be paired with a verb in the present perfect in the .

 Ha sido una lástima que te hayas perdido el inicio del espectáculo.